Understand Delirium, Causes, Symptoms, Causes & Treatment

 1. Can you recover from delirium?

-Delirium usually improves when the cause is treated.
-You can make a quick recovery, but it can sometimes take days or even weeks and leave memories alive.
-A man who became delusional at sea was rescued and his hypothermia was successfully treated.
+Delirium usually improves when the underlying cause is treated.
+Recovery can be quick, but it can sometimes take days or even weeks, and some lingering effects may persist.

 2. How long can you live with delirium?

 Delirium can last for a few days, weeks, or even months, but people with dementia may take longer to recover.
-In hospitals, about 20-30% of older people in medical services will suffer from delirium and up to 50% of people with dementia.
+In hospitals, about 20-30% of older people in medical services will suffer from delirium, and up to 50% of people will have dementia.

 3. What triggers delirium?